engula/engula/docs/design.md

 A StreamEngine deployment consists of a master, an orchestrator, and a set of segment stores.

-The events of a stream are divided into multiple segments, according to a certain strategy, since it's capacity might exceeds the hardware limitation.
-For fault tolerance and durability, each segments is replicated and persisted in multiple segment stores.
-The master records the segment placements of streams, and it assigns segment's replica to the segment store and balance load among them.
+The events of a stream are divided into multiple segments, according to a certain strategy, since its capacity might exceed the hardware limitation.
+For fault tolerance and durability, each segment is replicated and persisted in multiple segment stores.
+The master records the segment placements of streams, and it assigns the segment's replica to the segment store and balances load among them.

 ![Stream Engine Election](images/stream-engine-election.drawio.svg)